matn7/CS-Notes/src/main/java/basic_java/README.md

 ### Measures of performance

-- Time - The amount of processing or number of operations code has to perform to accomplish it's objectives.
+- Time: The amount of processing or number of operations code has to perform to accomplish its objectives.
-- Space - This is both the memory needed by code to store information at run-time as well as disk space needed by code for persistent storage.
+- Space: This is both the memory needed by code to store information at run-time as well as disk space needed by code for persistent storage.
-- Network - The bandwidth code uses to pass information to clients or other machines.
+- Network: The bandwidth code uses to pass information to clients or other machines.
 - Performance indicates how much of these resources the code uses.
 - Code is also more efficient when it uses the resources we have in plenty rather that those we lack.